 If you encounter such accounts, avoid them because they are fake 100%.

 A timeline is a major giveaway as users share every activity on their timeline.
 Some people share funny jokes, videos, music, and other fun stuff on their timelines.
-If the timeline consists of promotional posts only, including links, then it is fake.
+If the timeline only consists of promotional posts, including links, it is fake.

 Fake profiles usually consist of pictures of random people or no pictures or the same picture in the photo album.
 Similarly, you will rarely find any tagged posts in fake accounts.

-Likewise, a genuine Facebook user must have checked in somewhere to eat or drink or shop.
-If an account does not have any check-ins, they are most likely a fake account.
+Likewise, a genuine Facebook user must have checked in somewhere to eat, drink, or shop.

 Report Facebook immediately if you find your fake Facebook account.
 The Facebook team will contact you within 72 hours to ask for your identity verifications.
 Then, it will delete all bogus accounts under your name.